elceef/dnstwist/docs/similar_projects.md

 gfyp
 ----
-Unification of dnstwist + SQLite + Email reporting.
+Unification of dnstwist + SQLite + email reporting.
 Set it as a cron job that runs every hour, give it a list of domains and email addresses for reporting, then watch it go find stuff.